AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/06/harrell-davis-double-mad-outlier-detector.md

 Meanwhile, it detects outliers in non-parametric distributions much better.
 Also, it's more robust than Tukey's fences because it respects all values from the given sample.

-According to [[Yang2019]](#Yang2019), MAD is not inferior in popularity to the Tukey's fences in recent scientific publications.
+According to {{< link yang2019 >}}, MAD is not inferior in popularity to Tukey's fences in recent scientific publications.

-### Adopting to nonsymmetric distributions with Double MAD
+### Adjusting to nonsymmetric distributions with Double MAD

 The classic MAD approach defines a symmetric interval around the median.
 This does not work great for the left-skewed, right-skewed, and other kinds of nonsymmetric distributions.